l3nz/cli-matic/examples/bb/README.md

-# Scripting with Bababshka
+# Scripting with Babashka

+Babashka is a native, stand-alone Clojure interpreter built for scripting - https://github.com/babashka/babashka

-This is JMV/Clojure
+This is the time it takes to run a scimple script from JMV/Clojure

 		./toycalc.clj  4.49s user 0.15s system 295% cpu 1.569 total

-This is bb
+This is the same script in Babashka

 		./toycalc.bb  0.43s user 0.04s system 96% cpu 0.484 total